Beware Anal Stretching Cream!

 The second-largest warning sign is long-lasting soreness.
 While a bit of residual soreness in the anal area is normal for a day or two after your play, anything past that means you've likely gone a bit too far with your body.
-Just back off for a bit, give your body a bit of time to relax and, once the soreness is gone for a few days, you can start back into your stretching routine - but take it easy this time!
+Just back off for a couple weeks, give your body a bit of time to relax and, once the soreness is gone for a sustained period, you can start back into your stretching routine - but take it easy this time!

 Anal stretching is not a fast kink.
 Don't expect to "see quick results in just two weeks!"
-Because many people enjoy the stretching itself in addition to the progress they're making, this doesn't bother many people.
+Because many people enjoy the stretching itself in addition to the progress they're making, this doesn't bother a lot of people who love taking huge toys.
 However, if you're very goal-oriented, you're going to have to start putting things into a different perspective.
 Having a time frame and a goal in mind is more-likely to cause injury or frustration - and neither of those sound fun for sex!

 Instead, accept that anal stretching is going to take a while to achieve.
 With practice sessions multiple times a week, you could potentially be switching to larger toys every month or so, but again, it really depends on your body, what toys you have, and what the various diameters of those toys are.